OpenEvalProject/evals/manuscripts/elife-73288/v2/manuscript.md

 Validation of the signatures was performed by calculating the risk score for each patient in the validation trial (EACH) using the combined risk signature covariate weights and performing a correlation test versus the iRECIST outcome for that trial.
 The covariates were obtained from flow cytometry analysis on the PBMCs of the validation cohort and patient age at registration.
 As detailed tumour site information was not available for the validation cohort, these covariates were replaced in the signature by the average values from the discovery cohort.

-## Flow cytometry
+### Flow cytometry

 Frozen PBMC samples were thawed and stained with Fixable viability dye (Yellow Live/Dead, Thermo Fisher Scientific) followed by two different panels of membrane markers.
 Two different panels were used, a simple one for the discovery cohort and a more thorough panel for the validation cohort (full list of both antibody panels in Supplementary file 4 and Supplementary file 5).
 These two panels allow definition of immune cell populations as described in Figure 1—figure supplement 2.
 Patients’ samples and corresponding Fluorescence Minus One (FMO) Controls were acquired in a Fortessa II flow cytometer (BD, Berkshire, UK) and analysed with FlowJo software (Tree Star).

-## Isolation of serum exosomes
+### Isolation of serum exosomes

 Exosomes were prepared using an optimized centrifugation method (Monypenny et al., 2018).
 Diluted serum was centrifuged at 300 × g for 10 min to remove cell debris, 5000× g for 20 min to remove large vesicles and membrane fragments, and 12,200× g for 30 min to deplete microvesicles.
 This was followed by 100,000 × g ultracentrifugation for 120 min at 4°C to pellet exosomes with a TLA-55 rotor (Beckman Coulter).
 After a second 100,000 × g ultracentrifugation for 60 min, the resulting pellets were washed and resuspended in PBS.
 Purified exosomal fractions were diluted and used for nanoparticle tracking analysis using a Nanosight LM-14 system.

-## RNA extraction and miRNA expression analysis
+### RNA extraction and miRNA expression analysis

 RNA from cancer patients’ serum exosomes was extracted using the TRIzol Plus RNA Purification Kit (Thermo Fisher, UK) according to the manufacturer’s instructions.
 Quantification of gene expression in circulating exosomes was performed by droplet digital polymerase chain reaction (ddPCR) (Bio-Rad QX100 system).
 Normalization of the RNA, between cycle 1 and cycle 2 therapy of each patient, was performed using the expression levels of the housekeeping gene 18S (Assay ID, Hs99999901_s1).
 For each sample, equal volume of RNA was used as template and cDNA synthesis performed using the SuperScript VILO MasterMix (Thermo Fisher, UK) according to the manufacturer’s instructions.
 MicroRNAs were reverse-transcribed individually using the TaqMan MicroRNA Reverse Transcription Kit (Thermo Fisher, UK).
 For each sample, the normalized amount of RNA was reverse-transcribed in a 15 μl reaction using the standard protocol and primers specific for each miRNA: miR-21-5p (assay ID, 000397), miR-142-3p (assay ID, 000464).
 Then, 7.5 μl of cDNA was added to a 20 μl reaction containing 12.5 μl 2× ddPCR Supermix for Probes (Bio-Rad) and 1 μl 20× TaqMan miRNA PCR primer probe set; each reaction was carried out in duplicate.
 Thermo cycling conditions were as follows: 95°C for 10 min, then 50 cycles of 95°C for 10 s and 61°C for 30 s and a final inactivation step at 98°C for 12 min.
 PCR products were analysed using the QuantaSoft Software (Bio-Rad).

-## ErbB3-EGFR dimer quantification in exosomes
+### ErbB3-EGFR dimer quantification in exosomes

 Exosomes were imaged on an ‘Open’ fluorescence lifetime imaging microscopy (FLIM) system (Barber et al., 2013).
 Analysis was performed with the TRI2 software (v2.7.8.9, CRUK/MRC Oxford Institute for Radiation Oncology, Oxford) as described previously (Barber et al., 2009; Rowley et al., 2016).
-Interfering effects of autofluorescence were minimized with a lifetime filtering algorithm and the FRET efficiency value for each patient calculated by: FRET = 1− τDAτD , where τD and τDA are the average lifetime of Alexa Fluor 546 in the matching donor (D) and donor-acceptor (DA) images.
+Interfering effects of autofluorescence were minimized with a lifetime filtering algorithm and the FRET efficiency value for each patient calculated by: FRET = 1− $\frac{\tau_{DA}}{\tau_{D}}$ , where τD and τDA are the average lifetime of Alexa Fluor 546 in the matching donor (D) and donor-acceptor (DA) images.

-## Imaging mass cytometry
+### Imaging mass cytometry

 Formalin-fixed paraffin-embedded (FFPE) histological slides were stained with a panel of metal conjugated antibodies (full list of antibodies listed in Supplementary file 6).